Solar Panel Efficiency Explained: Does the % Actually Matter?

 What efficiency actually measures

-Panel efficiency is measured under Standard Test Conditions (STC) — 1,000 W/m² of irradiance, 25°C cell temperature, and a specific air mass.
+Panel efficiency is measured under Standard Test Conditions (STC) — 1,000 W/m² of irradiance, 25°C cell temperature, and an air mass of 1.5.
 Real roofs in the UK are rarely at 25°C when the sun is out; a south-facing roof on a warm summer day can see cell temperatures of 45–55°C, which reduces output by roughly 0.3–0.4% per degree above the STC baseline.
 So the rated efficiency is a standardised comparison figure, not a prediction of what your roof will deliver on a given day.

 What efficiency does tell you is how much area you need to generate a given amount of power.
 A 400W panel at 22% efficiency occupies roughly 1.82 m².
 The same 400W panel at 20% efficiency occupies around 2 m².
 The output is the same; the footprint differs.